swhamdani/XMLHelper/README.md

 In the same textbox, you'll get the generated XML String.
 By default, first node will be <root> and every other text has <node> tag.

 # Contributing Code, Reporting Bugs and Suggesting Features
-I strong welcome participation from any volunteer who is willing to devote passion and time to make this utility tool much better.
+I strong welcome participation from any volunteer who is willing to devote passion and time to make this utility tool even more helpful.